Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.21/readme.md

 ## 1. Context

 As part of the development of the software system, it is necessary to implement user management functionalities within the administrative interface.
-These functionalities are essential to allow administrators to control user access, manage permissions and monitor user activity in the system.
+These functionalities are essential to allow administrators to edit existing operation types, to update or correct information.
 This is the first time this task has been assigned for development.

 ## 2. Requirements

-**US 5.1.21**
+**US 5.1.21** As an Admin, I want to edit existing operation types, so that I can update or correct information about the procedure.

 **Acceptance Criteria:**